Quaranjavirus: Species and strains

+Many other species or strains have been identified from a range of arthropods based on RNA data.

 Quaranfil virus and related strains

 Quaranfil virus was initially isolated in 1953 from two children with mild fever in the villages of Quaranfil and Sindbis, near Cairo in Egypt.
 Antibodies to the virus have been demonstrated in around 8% of people sampled in the area, although no further cases of symptomatic disease have been reported.
 The geographical range of the virus is wide, also including Nigeria and South Africa in Africa, and Afghanistan, Iraq, Iran, Kuwait and Yemen in the Middle East and Asia.
 The virus has also been isolated from seabirds and from ticks, such as the soft-bodied Argas arboreus.
 The virus has been shown to be transmitted between vertebrates by ticks.
 In the laboratory, it causes severe disease in mice.

 Cygnet River and Wellfleet Bay virus

 Cygnet River virus was isolated in 2010 from embryonated eggs of the Muscovy duck (Cairina moschate) from Cygnet River, Kangaroo Island in Australia.
 The virus was associated with an outbreak of severe disease in farmed ducks.

 Wellfleet Bay virus was isolated from wild common eider ducks (Somateria mollissima) overwintering at Jeremy Point, Wellfleet Bay in Cape Cod, Massachusetts, USA.
 The virus was associated with an outbreak of severe disease in 2010, and is hypothesised to have been a factor in a series of similar outbreaks in 1998–2013.

 The two viruses are closely related and might be strains of the same virus; they are also related to Quaranfil virus.